svenyurgensson/parametron/README.md

 Add this line to your application's Gemfile:

-    gem 'parametron'
+    gem 'parametron', '>= 0.3'

 And then execute:

     $ bundle

-Or install it yourself as:
+Or install it as:

     $ gem install parametron